 2. They Hold Objects Too Close To Their Face

 Do you find your child holding books, digital devices, or toys close to their face?
 Do they sit too close to the TV?
 If so, they may be experiencing nearsightedness, a common vision problem that makes it difficult to see objects in the distance.

 On top of scheduling an eye exam with your eye doctor, setting screen time limits can also help your child's eye health.
 People of all ages, from kids to young adults to seniors, can experience digital eye strain from the blue light emitted by digital screens.
-This blue light can cause symptoms like headaches, dry eyes, and fatigue.
+This blue light can cause symptoms like frequent headaches, dry eyes, and fatigue.